-In conclusion, the amenity of existing and future residents is adequate under policy Des 5, and the affordable housing provision is acceptable in terms of policy Hou 6.
+In conclusion, the amenity of existing and future residents is adequate.

 d) Transport Impacts

 This proposal requires to be assessed against relevant transport policies in the LDP, primarily Tra 8 (Provision of Transport Infrastructure).

 This site is not an allocated housing site within the LDP and, therefore, its transport impact on the strategic road network has not been assessed cumulatively.
 The LDP states that development proposals relating to major housing or other development sites which would generate a significant amount of traffic must demonstrate that individual and cumulative transport impacts can be timeously addressed.